 The Highland Park Housing Commission was created in 1973 to encourage and engage in the development of low-and moderate-income housing.
-Currently, the commission operates rental housing in four affordable developments, maintains a waiting list for condominium units in an affordable senior development and works closely with Community Partners for Affordable Housing, which offers affordable home ownership opportunities.
+Currently, the commission owns and manages senior and family rental affordable housing and works closely with Community Partners for Affordable Housing, which offers affordable home ownership and rental opportunities.

-The commission works to assemble land and generate revenue in order to develop affordable senior and family housing, administers the City’s Housing Trust Fund to provide financial resources for affordable housing activities, oversees the City’s Inclusionary Housing Program and other housing initiatives and makes recommendations to the City Council on policy matters and programs related to affordable housing.
+The Commission strives to develop affordable housing opportunities, administers the City’s Housing Trust Fund to provide financial resources for affordable housing activities, oversees the City’s Inclusionary Housing program and other housing initiatives and makes recommendations to the City Council on policy matters and programs related to affordable housing.

 More information about housing resources, programs, and initiatives is available on the Planning Division's Housing page.